vjvardhan/finzly-api-developerportal/developer-portal/instant-payment.md

 ### **Step 4: Execute an instant payment request.**

-Prepare the payment request object using the sender and receiver UID along with the speed associated with the instant payment rail i.e. **"Instant"**.
+Prepare the payment request object using the sender and receiver accountUID along with the speed associated with the instant payment rail i.e. **"Instant"**.

 ```yaml Before